Home Guard (India): Strength and organisation

-The total strength of Home Guards in the country is 5,73,793 against which the present raised strength is 4,86,401 Home Guards in 25 state and the union territories.
+The total strength of Home Guards in the country is 573,793 against which the present raised strength is 486,401 Home Guards in 25 states and the union territories.
 It doesn't exist in Kerala as its duties are performed by other organisations.

+It functions under the respective State/UT Home Department.

 Training

 Central Civil Defence training centres were established in various states to impart training to both Civil Defence and Home Guards personnel.
 The training consists of individual as well as team training.
 After Independence the task of civil defence training was revived only after 1962.

 Equipment

-The Home Guard is equipped with and trained to use older weapons such as the .303 Lee–Enfield SMLE rifle, Sten and Bren guns which are manufactured indigenously by the Indian Ordnance Factories.
+The Home Guard is equipped with and trained to use older weapons such as the 7.62mm Ishapore 2A1 rifle and Self-Loading Rifles (Indian version of the British L1A1), Sten guns and Bren guns which are manufactured indigenously by the Indian Ordnance Factories.

+Appearance

+The main service uniform is the same khaki uniform worn by India's state police.
+The service uniform consists of a light khaki (tan) coloured short or long-sleeved button up shirt with matching trousers.
+It is accompanied by a khaki (or dark blue) beret or peaked cap (officers only).

+Organizational headwear, sashes, belts, spats, medals, lanyards, and other achievements are added for ceremonial duties.